 - Return on Ad Spend (ROAS) - how much money did you make from the money that you spent?

 If you don’t know these key data points, get with your digital team or agency to help you figure them out.
-Make sure you’ve got Google Tag Manager and Google Analytics set up correctly to help you track values as they come in.
+Make sure you’ve got Google Tag Manager and Google Analytics set up correctly to help you track values.

 At Edge, we compile a Data Warehouse each month for our digital marketing clients.
 This hugely valuable information helps us see trends and costs, and to look back as we look forward.